 Sustainability: To manage the Museum’s resources to ensure its long term viability.

 The National Museum of Bermuda is a non-government, not-for-profit Bermuda Registered Charity (No. 136), created by the Bermuda National Trust in 1974 as the Bermuda Maritime Museum.
 In 1978, an Act of Parliament formally established the Museum to promote, collect, preserve, research and exhibit Bermuda’s maritime history and restore the buildings of the Keep Fort.

 Over the years, the Museum’s scope has expanded to encompass more than maritime history.
 Today it is a vital custodian of Bermuda’s heritage and a champion for the preservation of Bermuda’s underwater and land-based cultural heritage through collecting, exhibitions, restoration, conservation, research, publication, education, public outreach and archaeology.

-In 2009, the Government of Bermuda recognized the Museum’s national role with a change of name, formalized in December 2013 with the passage of the Museum Amendment Act, which officially created the National Museum of Bermuda.
-The Act also brought the remaining Dockyard fortifications under the Museum umbrella, including Casemates Barracks and the North West Ram part.
+In 2009, the Government of Bermuda recognised the Museum’s national role with a change of name, formalised in December 2013 with the passage of the Museum Amendment Act, which officially created the National Museum of Bermuda.
+The Act also brought the remaining Dockyard fortifications under the Museum umbrella, including Casemates Barracks and the North West Rampart.